 If they fail to meet these budgets, harsh consequences might be imposed on the lawyer – their salary may be docked, they may miss out on a promotion, or, in some cases, they may simply be let go.

 The increased stress and pressure of budgetary targets may therefore affect the quality of a lawyer’s work; causing them to take on as much work as possible in order to meet their monthly quotas, when in reality they do not have the time or resources to dedicate to each matter.

 Obviously, this has a negative impact on clients – without the time to effectively prepare for each matter, clients may not get the best possible result.

 Furthermore, communications between the client and the lawyer may suffer, as the lawyer simply does not have the time to manage all of their cases effectively.

-Financial targets may also create an incentive for lawyers to inflate prices to meet quotas.
+Financial targets may also create an incentive for lawyers to adjourn cases unnecessarily, or even to engage in professional misconduct by inflating prices, in order to meet their monthly quotas.

 This means that many clients receive an excessive bill that is not justified by the quality of the service.